Divi vs Avada 2017

 This is all done within your Divi website and at no extra cost.
 You no longer have to use costly solutions that require a monthly subscription, and it’s easy enough to setup even if you’re a complete beginner.

-I’ve covered most of the main features between Avada and Divi.
+I’ve covered most of the main features in this Divi vs Avada comparison.

 - The page builder feels smoother and faster.